-She is a strong advocate for breeding sustainable, localised bees and successfully breeds queens in the NW of England, based on our native black bee.
+She is a strong advocate for breeding sustainable, locally adapted bees and successfully breeds queens in the NW of England, based on our native black bee.

 We provide tea, coffee, water and even biscuits (unless Simon’s eaten them all) throughout the day.